 For beginners the best time to join is the start of the Michaelmas term (beginning of October).
 This is when the new beginners’ 8 week classes start.
-It may be possible to join at other times, please contact us.
+If you would like to start at other times, please email Annie.

 The 5 Steps

 Our mailing list advertises changes in training times, social events, and other useful information.
 To subscribe simply fill in the form here.